Support and guidance during your PhD

 Emotional well-being is crucial to having an enjoyable and successful time at university.
 QMUL Advice and Counselling offers a range of support, including individual counselling, CBT, group therapy and personal development workshops.

 QMUL has a team of mental health first aiders, who you may contact if you wish to talk to somebody about any concerns you may be having.
 Mental health first aiders have been trained to actively listen without judgment and signpost to appropriate services where necessary.
-The School of History's dedicated mental health first aider is Shima Ferose.
+The School of History's dedicated mental health first aiders are Claire Trenery and Shima Ferose.

 Mental health and personal finances often have a strong impact on each other.
 If you are struggling to keep control of your money, you may find that your mental health is affected.
 Likewise, if you find that you cannot cope with your feelings or behaviour, you may find that you get into financial difficulties.
 If you are in debt, see the Advice and Counselling Service for advice about your options.